-Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate е ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information ☐ I do not want my submissio n published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS (ON THE QUESTIONS BELOW?
-DO YOU HAVE ANY COMMENTS of Are the proposed changes to experience requirements adequate?
-These comments relate to the mining engineering manager.
-The amendment from three years to five years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the remaining changes are neither adequate nor feasible.
-Are the proposed changes to experience requirements These comments relate to the mining engineering manager.
-The amendment from three years to five years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the Are the proposed changes to experience requirements adequate?
-Is the inclusion of supervision experience and the proposed length of supervision experience These comments relate to the mining engineering manager.
-The amendment from three years to five years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the remaining changes are neither adequate nor feasible.
-The Regulator has issued a position description for a Metex MEM, based on Schedule 10, clause 25 which states that the function of a MEM 'is to develop, supervise, monitor and review the mining engineering standards and procedures forming part of the mining processes.
+Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information ☐ I do not want my submission published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS (ON THE QUESTIONS BELOW?
+Are the proposed changes to experience requirements adequate?
+These comments relate to the Mining Engineering Manager.
+The amendment from 3 years to 5 years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the remaining changes are neither adequate nor feasible.
+Are the proposed changes to experience requirements These comments relate to the Mining Engineering Manager.
+The amendment from 3 years to 5 years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the remaining changes are Are the proposed changes to experience requirements adequate?
+Is the inclusion of supervision experience and the proposed length of supervision experience These comments relate to the Mining Engineering Manager.
+The amendment from 3 years to 5 years of total underground mine experience is acceptable to gain a fuller understanding of underground hazards and risks, but the remaining changes are neither adequate nor feasible.
+The Regulator has issued a Position Description for a Metex MEM, based on Schedule 10, clause 25 which states that the function of a MEM "is to develop, supervise, monitor and review the mining engineering standards and procedures forming part of the mining processes.
 This type of training is much more suitable to the objective of a MEM.